Wolf Like Me (song)

 "Wolf Like Me" is the first single from American art rock band TV on the Radio's album Return to Cookie Mountain, released in the United Kingdom on July 25, 2006 on 4AD.
 The single's B-side was the song "Things You Can Do", which was also available as a bonus track on the U.S. release of Return to Cookie Mountain.
 It was released in two formats: CD single and 7-inch vinyl.

-The song is the band's most successful single in the United States, where it peaked at #37 on the Billboard Hot Modern Rock Tracks chart in 2006.
-It was also their second top 100 hit in the UK where it peaked at #89.
+The song is the band's most successful single in the United States, where it peaked at number 37 on the Billboard Hot Modern Rock Tracks chart in 2006.
+It was also their second top 100 hit in the UK where it peaked at number 89.

+"Wolf Like Me" was covered by the American alternative rock band Local H as the intro track on their EP Local H's Awesome Mix Tape 1, released in October 2010.